aftiqb/rdb2rdf-harness/README.md

     rdb2rdftest:implementsR2RML true .

-Run the following command to generate the earl reports for direct mapping and r2rml:
+Run the following command from `rdb2rdf-th_bin_0.0.8` directory to generate the earl reports for direct mapping and r2rml:

-    cd rdb2rdf-th_bin_0.0.8
     rdb2rdf-th ts.ttl